DaryaEvd/seti_5th_sem/lab3/README.md

 #### HOW TO WORK WITH JSON?
 Read [here](https://habr.com/ru/articles/554274/)

 And so on by analogy with each of the APIs.
-Read the documentation for the application, see what it outputs, and parse it from there, etc.
+Read the documentation for the APIs, see what it outputs, and parse it from there, etc.

 #### Attention 2.0
 If queries don't work, it's probably due to limitations(?) on the number of queries.
 Use VPN.